abhisharmab/abhisharmab.github.io/marginalia/_posts/2019-12-28-great-mental-models.md

 11.Causation v/s Correlation
 12.Necessity & Sufficiency

 Apparently, this is first of the series.
 Book #2 is going to come out in Feb, 2020 as per Shane.
+If you like to discuss some of the ideas in this books feel free to [reach out](mailto:abhisharma.b@gmail.com) to me.